 To receive recognition each year, a healthcare facility must fulfill five standards:

 Educateabout trees and health

-Investin community trees
+Investin campus and community trees

 Standard 1: Advisory Committee

 Each qualifying facility or campus will have an Advisory Committee with at least three members, from among the following groups: healthcare providers, facility or grounds managers, administrators, patient advocates, residents, and community forestry advocates or officials.Learn More

 Qualifying plans will set policies that govern management practices, both for staff and contractors.
 For facilities with little or no space for trees on their own property due to site restrictions, facilities may adopt the street, boulevard, or park trees near or adjacent to the campus.Learn More

 The facility will lead one or more community forestry projects during the year, including tree planting, tree maintenance, tree inventory, tree monitoring, or other practices in the community.
 Activities may occur on private or public property, and involve either employees or volunteers, so long as community residents benefit from the project.Learn More

 The facility will sponsor at least one celebration event—such as Arbor Day—or an awareness campaign that highlights the connection between trees, nature, and human health.Learn More